oamg/leapp/docs/source/contributing.md

     ``git push --set-upstream origin bug/my-fix-branch``

-* When opening a pull request, select the `master` branch as a base.
+* When opening a pull request, select the `main` branch as a base.
 * Mark your pull request with **[WIP]** (Work In Progress) to get feedback, but prevent merging (for example, [WIP] Update CONTRIBUTING.rst).
 * If you are fixing a GitHub issue, include the issue number you are fixing, e.g. 'Closes issue #xyz'.